istanbuljs/nyc/README.md

 When a file is `require()`'d, nyc creates and returns an instrumented version of the source, rather than the original.
 Only source files that are visited during a test will appear in the coverage report and contribute to coverage statistics.

-nyc will instrument all files if the `--all` flag is set.
+nyc will instrument all files if the `--all` flag is set or if running `nyc instrument`.
 In this case all files will appear in the coverage report and contribute to coverage statistics.

 nyc will only collect coverage for files that are located under `cwd`, and then only `*.js` files or files with extensions listed in the `extension` array.